-I Semester Master of Science (Physics) 102PH24-INTRODUCTORY QUANTUM MECHANICS
+I Semester M.Sc.
+Physics 102PH24-INTRODUCTORY QUANTUM MECHANICS

-- Introduction of Quantum Mechanics and the Schrodinger equation - > To acquire mathematical skills require to develop theory of quantum mechanics - To develop understanding of postulates of quantum mechanics and to learn to apply them to solve some quantum mechanical systems - To offer systematic methodology for the application of approximation methods to solve complicated quantum mechanical systems
+- Introduction of Quantum Mechanics and the Schrodinger equation - > To acquire mathematical skills require to develop theory of quantum mechanics - > To develop understanding of postulates of quantum mechanics and to learn to apply them to solve some quantum mechanical systems - To offer systematic methodology for the application of approximation methods to solve complicated quantum mechanical systems

-UNIT-I (Schrodinger wave equation and one dimensional problem)
+UNIT-I (Schrodinger wave equation and one dimensionalproblem)

 Why QM?
 Revision; Inadequacy of classical mechanics; Schrodinger equation; continuity equation; Ehrenfest theorem; admissible wave functions; Stationary states.
-Onedimensional problems, wells and barriers.
+One-dimensional problems, wells and barriers.
 Harmonic oscillator by Schrodinger equation.